The Amazing Race 11: Contestants

 Rob Mariano went on to compete on Survivor: Heroes vs. Villains, Survivor: Redemption Island, and participated as a non-competing mentor on Survivor: Island of the Idols.
 Rob and Amber both returned to Survivor to compete on Survivor: Winners at War.
-On May 23, 2016, Rob appeared on a Survivor-themed primetime special episode of The Price is Right.
+On May 23, 2016, Rob appeared on a Survivor-themed primetime special episode of The Price Is Right.
+In 2024, Rob competed on Deal or No Deal Island.
+Later in the year, Rob competed on the third season of The Traitors.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.